Muscle Therapy For Treating Your Own Neck & Back

 This is an ancient healing art using light pressure on numerous healing points throughout the body.
 These points are thought to stimulate your body’s natural healing abilities.
 This is a treatment is very good for stress related problems and can be used alone or along with other therapy methods.

 This is based on the principle that your body is interconnected via your nervous system.
 It is thought that stimulating nerve endings in your feet and hands can help treat ailments problems throughout the body.
 Reflexive points may relate to acupoints and can be treated similarly.
 These last two methods are the least aggressive of the treatments.
 This allows everyone to benefit from massagers that aid you in self treatment and awareness.

-A 2018 study in the journal Sports Medicine – Open found a tool assisted self help device (muscle-facia tool) promoted meaningful changes in parameters related to range of motion, mechanical tissue properties (stiffness, elasticity), and pain reduction.
+- A 2018 study in the journal Sports Medicine – Open found a tool assisted self help device (muscle-fascia tool) promoted meaningful changes in parameters related to range of motion, mechanical tissue properties (stiffness, elasticity), and pain reduction.